-- Aggressively enforce the existing franchise agreement and eliminate ambiguity going forward.
+- Aggressively enforce the existing franchise agreement and eliminate ambiguity as we advance.
 This is required for one reason.
-The principle of “good faith” is dead, or “passed”.
+The principle of “good faith” is dead or “passed.”
 The “handshake” between principles (Verizon and its customers) led to a nasty sucker punch.
 Stand with the watchdogs for as long as it takes.
-You need the added resource.
+It would be best if you had the added resource.

 - The children in my community love their phones to text and talk.
-Our kids have us, but businesses in my community, the city and state are without backup when service fails.
-Without the practice of net neutrality embedded in the 24/7/365 experience of growing in New York City and State, “text & talk” is all the young will have and small businesses will have no backup.
-Back up, is first rule of IT.
+Our kids have us, but businesses in my community, the city, and the state are without backup when service fails.
+Without the practice of net neutrality embedded in the 24/7/365 experience of growing in New York City and State, “text & talk” is all the young will have, and small businesses will have no backup.
+Back up is the first rule of IT.
 NYC does not have it.

 The Albemarle-Kenmore Neighborhood Association (AKNA) is a community of professionals in many fields.
 We confirm the practices of Verizon contribute to landline decay; repairs are timely, but also repeatedly.
-On other matters, delay is in 10-day cycles lasting months or years.
-This leads to higher cost for service in a subtle way.
+On other matters, the delay is in 10-day cycles lasting months or years.
+This leads to a higher cost for service subtly.

-The impact is damaging to the economy of my community and especially on low- and moderate-income households.
-Data lines are a vital source of access to the internet for work and education, news and entertainment.
-Mobile services are heavily marketed, but expensive for all three basic functions.
+The impact is damaging to the economy of my community and especially to low- and moderate-income households.
+Data lines are a vital source of access to the internet for work and education, news, and entertainment.
+Mobile services are heavily marketed but expensive for all three basic functions.

-The unreliability of Verizon’s century old copper lines leaves families with poor access to the most important economic stimulus of this century.
-This leads to added subscriptions to mobile and satellite services, further stressing the bank accounts of our community.
-The preservation and improvement of basic service whether it is copper or fiber is vital to the families of our districts and neighborhoods.
+Verizon’s century-old copper lines’ unreliability leaves families with poor access to the most important economic stimulus of this century.
+This leads to added subscriptions to mobile and satellite services, further stressing our community’s bank accounts.
+Whether it is copper or fiber, the preservation and improvement of basic services are vital to our districts’ and neighborhoods’ families.

 Verizon can claim ‘state of the art’ technology.
 With work like this, “anything is possible”.

-The concerted effort of AKNAs members is like a rock and resistance from Verizon (and Cablevision) the hill.
-Accordingly, we discarded the rock and launched a neighborhood media campaign in our own interest that we believe it is in the interest of the entire community.
+The concerted effort of AKNA members is like a rock and resistance from Verizon (and Cablevision) on the hill.
+Accordingly, we discarded the rock and launched a neighborhood media campaign in our own interest which we believe is in the entire community’s interest.

-We seek the participation of a PSC technology officer: www.communitydesign.net/AKNA.
+We seek the participation of a PSC technology officer.
 We believe that updates documenting our experience may be of use over the next few months or years.
-An email to AKNA@communitydesign.net distributes to our neighborhood IT team.
-Thank you, we will look forward to monitoring our combined progress on this issue.
+We look forward to monitoring our combined progress on this issue.